Azerbaijan Travel Advisory

 Do not travel to:

-• The Nagorno-Karabakh region and surrounding territories due to recent hostilities.
+• The former Soviet-era Nagorno Karabakh Autonomous Oblast and surrounding territories due to landmines.

 Read the country information page for additional information on travel to Azerbaijan.